 Spanish vocabulary and basic conversation skills are introduced to students in grades PreK to 3 using songs, games, and in class drills.
 The emphasis is placed on the acquisition of language in a comfortable, interactive, and fun environment.
 Students build on these skills in grades 4 to 8 where a more formal approach is used to explore and master vocabulary and grammatical forms encountered in Spanish I. The textbookEn Español 1a is used in grades 4, Avancemos 1a in 5th and 6th grade, and Avancemos 1b is used in grade 8.
 In addition to the book, speaking activities, games, drills, and technology are used.
 Students also benefit from supplementary materials to teach students about the culture of Spain and Latin America.
 All students leave the program in grade 8 confident in their ability to study and acquire the foreign language of their choice in high school.

-St. Ignatius offers a World Languages program to expose students to other cultures, to gain an appreciation of these other cultures, to prepare them for the study of a language in high school, and help them learn more about the structure of the English language. grade; students in 8th grade choose to study either Spanish or Latin.
+St. Ignatius offers a World Languages program to expose students to other cultures, to gain an appreciation of these other cultures, to prepare them for the study of a language in high school, and help them learn more about the structure of the English language. grade.
+All students in grades K to 8 receive two days of Spanish instruction a week. .